Investigations are commonly performed to confirm or exclude possible medical diagnoses.

 This is a medical imaging technique used to look at the detailed internal structure of the body.

 MRI provides much greater contrast between the different soft tissues of the body.
+A high resolution MRI scan allows tissue structures and injuries to be scrutinised in much more detail.

 It does not require the use of ionising radiation, except in instances where a radio-opaque dye is injected to provide contrast.